samanthangsy/codewords/README.md

-# HELLO, THIS IS SAM

-#### This is my SKO, where I have documented my learning, process, thoughts and resources collected throughout the 12 weeks of CODEWORDS.
+#### Hello!
+This is Sam's SKO, where learning, process, thoughts and resources collected over the course of 12 weeks for Codewords have been documented.

-###### You may navigate through the SKO using the following links:
+###### DIRECTORY

 [Week 01: Code...Words?](https://samanthangsy.github.io/codewords/Weekly%20Diary/01/)